rymndhng/release-on-push-action/README.md

 ### Do I need to setup Github Action access tokens or any other permission-related thing?

-No, you do not!
 Github Actions will inject a token for this plugin to interact with the API.
+You need to enable `read and write permission` to this token under `settings > actions > general > workflow permissions` (disabled by default).

 ### Can I create a tag instead of a release?